eyalperry88/tahiniSPH/README.md

 Your browser does not support the video tag.
 </video>

 Tahini phase shift is simulated using [PySPH](https://pysph.readthedocs.io/en/latest/), a powerful framework for fluid simulation.
 The system contains two types of particles: tahini and solid (bowl/spoon).
 The tahini particles contain a property which corresponds to the amount of H2O arund that particle.
 In addition to classical fluid flow equations, as well as rigid body motion equation to move the spoon - a new equation was introduced to the system: **Weighted Lennard Jones Interaction**.
-Every two particles interact a [Lennard Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) dependent on a Gaussian of the sum of H2O for both particles.
+Every two particles exhibit a [Lennard Jones potential](https://en.wikipedia.org/wiki/Lennard-Jones_potential) dependent on a Gaussian of the sum of H2O for both particles.
 Thus simulating H2O dependent crosslinking of Tahini.
 Kind of.

 <video width="640" height="360" controls autoplay loop>
   <source src="assets/tahini_sph_2d_v3.mp4" type="video/mp4">